Warts and Plantar Warts

 - Salicylic acid, which softens the skin layers that form a wart so that they can be rubbed off.
 Salicylic acid formulas include Compound W and Occlusal.

-- Retinoid cream (Retin-A, Avita).
+- Retinoid cream (Avita, Retin-A).
 It disrupts the wart's skin cell growth.

-Bleomycin injection destroys the skin containing the wart.
+- Bleomycin injection, which destroys the skin containing the wart.
 But bleomycin isn't often used, because it is painful during and after the injection.

 What to think about